Önder Sav

-Önder Sav (born December 1937 in Manyas, Balıkesir) is a Turkish politician.
+Önder Sav (born 14 November 1937 in Manyas, Balıkesir) is a Turkish lawyer and politician.
 He is of Circassian origin.
 He graduated from Ankara University Law School.
 He has been in politics since the 1950s.
-He is currently a member of CHP and the Turkish Parliament.
+He is currently a member of Republican People's Party (CHP) and was a member of the Turkish Parliament.
 In March 2003, he was against Turkish collaboration at the Iraq War, and he called American ships as "enemy ships".

-He was President of the Turkish Bar Association from 1989 to 1995.
+He was president of the Turkish Bar Association from 1989 to 1995.